neelsg/lithium/docs/examples/arduinoDebounce.md

         digital
         timer

-    private:
     // constants won't change.
 They're used here to set pin numbers: buttonPin const = 2                // the number of the pushbutton pin ledPin const = 13                  // the number of the LED pin

     // Variables will change:
     ledState int = pin.HIGH            // the current state of the output pin buttonState int                    // the current reading from the input pin lastButtonState int = pin.LOW      // the previous reading from the input pin

     // the following variables are unsigned longs because the time, measured in
-        // milliseconds, will quickly become a bigger number than can be stored in an int. lastDebounceTime int.UInt64 = 0    // the last time the output pin was toggled debounceDelay int.UInt64 = 50      // the debounce time; increase if the output flickers
+    // milliseconds, will quickly become a bigger number than can be stored in an int. lastDebounceTime int.u64 = 0       // the last time the output pin was toggled debounceDelay int.u64 = 50         // the debounce time; increase if the output flickers

-    export setup fn():
+    setup fn():
         pin.mode(buttonPin, pin.INPUT)
         pin.mode(ledPin, pin.OUTPUT)

         // set initial LED state
         digital.write(ledPin, ledState)

-    export loop fn():
+    loop fn():
         // read the state of the switch into a local variable: reading int = digital.read(buttonPin)